UzerBagban/Real-Estate-Investment-Advisor/README.md

 # 🏡 Real Estate Investment Advisor

-### *Predicting Property Profitability & Streamlit*

 ## 📌 Project Overview

-The **Real Estate Investment Advisor** is an end-to-end data science and machine learning project designed to help property buyers and investors make smarter decisions.
+The **Real Estate Investment Advisor** is an end-to-end data analytics project designed to help property buyers and investors make smarter decisions.

 The application:

 * Provides **city-wise, BHK-wise, price & area analytics**
 * Offers an interactive dashboard built using **Streamlit**

-This project uses the India Housing dataset (18,000+ property records) and includes complete workflows for:
+This project uses the India Housing dataset (25,000+ property records) and includes complete workflows for:

 ✔ Data Cleaning